savonet/liquidsoap/doc/content/quick_start.md

 liquidsoap myscript.liq
 ```

-On UNIX, you can also put `#!/path/to/your/liquidsoap` as the first line of your script (``shebang'').
+On UNIX, you can also put `#!/path/to/your/liquidsoap` as the first line of your script ("shebang").
 Don't forget to make the file executable:

 ```
 chmod u+x myscript.liq